aryan68125/Abacus-calci/README.md

 # Abacus-calci
-This is the improved version of Abacus the calculator with improved User interface and aesthetics in order to use gid images in android projects you have to add step 1:- Add the lines below in build.gradel Project file buildscript {
+This is the improved version of Abacus the calculator with improved User interface and aesthetics in order to use gif images in android projects you have to add step 1:- Add the lines below in build.gradel Project file buildscript {
     repositories {